Delayed Hawkes birth-death processes: Discussion and concluding remarks

-If there is non-Gaussian behaviour for $\alpha=1$, we may want to look for a scaling limit in which we multiply service times by $T^{\alpha(T)}$, before we contract time by a factor $T$.
-Here we take $\alpha(T)\to1$ as $T\to\infty$.
-This setting has some similarities with the one considered in \cite{Rosenbaum1}, although in our case quantities unscaled by $1-\alpha(T)$ do not blow up, but instead become smaller and, in some sense, `collapse' to a Poisson process for $\alpha>1$.
-A similar regime that may be interesting is the one where $\alpha=1/2$, but where we have service times $J_T=T\cdot J$, for some positive r.v. $J$, so that (A3) is not satisfied in the limit $T\to\infty$. \item An interesting line of study is to consider the statistics of delayed Hawkes processes.
-A considerable amount of literature exists on the topic of statistical inference for classical Hawkes processes, indicating that fitting Hawkes processes to data is possible.
-It would be desirable to have some statistical procedures for delayed Hawkes processes as well.
-Although expressions for the moments can be used to find moment estimators in the Markovian case, we do not have an estimation procedure in the non-Markovian case. \item We would like to describe cluster duration for delayed Hawkes, following \cite{Conditional uniformity}.
-We did not succeed in generalising Daw's arguments to our setting. \item Our family of models having sojourn-time dependent excitation, contains the Hawkes, the delayed Hawkes, and the ephemerally self-exciting processes as special cases.
-It would be interesting to think of other relevant and tractable models belonging to this family. \end{itemize}
+In future research, several directions can be envisioned. \begin{itemize} \item In Theorem~\ref{FCLT}, we could only state our FCLTs on an interval bounded away from $0$.
+One may want to study the (complex) behavior on an interval $[0,\epsilon]$ including $0$ as well. \item As discussed in Remark~\ref{otheralpha}, in the scaling limit for $\alpha\in(\frac12,1)$, it would be interesting to identify $\mathbb E[N_\alpha^T(v)]$.
+In the same remark, we saw that for $\alpha\in(\frac12,1)$, we still find a Brownian limit, whereas for $\alpha=1$ and sojourn times taking values in the unit interval, the situation is more involved; in particular, one may ask whether it is reasonable to expect short-range dependence.
+If there is non-Gaussian behavior for $\alpha=1$, one may want to look for a scaling limit in which one multiplies sojourn times by $T^{\alpha(T)}$, before one contracts time by a factor $T$; here, $\alpha(T)\to1$ as $T\to\infty$.
+This setting bears some similarities with the one considered in \cite{Rosenbaum1}, although in our case quantities unscaled by $1-\alpha(T)$ do not diverge, but instead become smaller and, in some sense, `collapse' to a Poisson process for $\alpha>1$.
+A similar regime that may be interesting is the one where $\alpha=1/2$, but where we have sojourn times $J_T=T\cdot J$, for some positive random variable $J$, so that (A3) is not satisfied in the limit $T\to\infty$. \item An interesting line of study concerns statistical inference for delayed Hawkes processes.
+A considerable amount of literature exists on this topic for classical Hawkes processes, but it is open to what extent these results extend to delayed Hawkes processes.
+In the Markovian case our closed-form expressions for the moments can be used to identify moment estimators, whereas the non-Markovian case is anticipated to be substantially more challenging.
+In this direction, the goodness-of-fit results reported in Appendix \hyperref[app B]{B} are promising. \item It would be interesting to analyze the effect of delays on cluster durations for delayed Hawkes, following the recent results by Daw~\cite{Conditional uniformity}.
+We have not succeeded in extending Daw's arguments to our setting. \item Our general family of models having sojourn-time dependent excitation encompasses the Hawkes, the delayed Hawkes, and the ephemerally self-exciting processes as special cases.
+It would be interesting to identify other relevant models belonging to this family. \end{itemize}

 {

 }